Adityon/Adityon/README.md

 - 👋 Hi, I’m @Adityon
 - 👀 I’m interested in Python Games
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Iconic Games
+- 💞️ I’m looking to collaborate on Iconic Games Like Tetris
 - 📫 How to reach me at My Scratch Account